-We anticipate that we will not have sufficient funds to pursue our current operating plan beyond the third quarter of 2009 and we will therefore require additional funding.
-There is no assurance that the Series A-1 Option will be exercised to obtain any such funding.
+We anticipate that we will not have sufficient funds to pursue our current operating plan beyond the fourth quarter of 2009 and we will therefore require additional funding.
 Because we cannot be certain that we will be able to obtain adequate funding from debt, equity, or other traditional financing sources, we are also actively exploring several strategic financing options, including the possible sale of our manufacturing plant in South Korea (which would then be replaced with a smaller facility) and additional licensing and outsourcing of our manufacturing operations.

-Additionally, we have approximately \$0.3 million of principal and accrued interest outstanding as of June 30, 2009, under the 8% unsecured subordinated notes (the "Bridge Notes"), which were due August 17, 2007.
+Additionally, we have approximately \$0.3 million of principal and accrued interest outstanding as of September 30, 2009, under the 8% unsecured subordinated notes (the "Bridge Notes"), which were due August 17, 2007.
 We are working to repay the Bridge Notes with our noteholder.

-We have \$0.4 million of outstanding loan as of June 30, 2009 under a factoring, loan, and security agreement with a financing company.
+We have \$0.4 million of outstanding loan as of September 30, 2009 under a factoring, loan, and security agreement with a financing company.
 In June 2009, we received a formal notice of default from the financing company for repayment of the outstanding loan balance.
-We intend to fully repay the amounts due under the loan.
-However, as of the filing of this report, we did not repay the loan.
-We are currently working to resolve the matter with the financing company by seeking a forbearance until we are able to restructure or obtain funding to repay this loan.
+As of the filing of this report, we entered into a settlement agreement with the financing company whereby the agreed to repay approximately \$0.1 million each month until the outstanding loans and accrued fees have been repaid.
+The first \$0.1 million monthly payment was made in November 2009.